 If you feel like your Jeep is getting old and you don’t have the money or the time for a complete overhaul, a quick paint job might bring all the colors back, so to speak.
 A decent can of hardtop paint won’t cost you much, but it will, most definitely, improve the SUV’s overall look.
 The best thing about this – you don’t need a degree to paint the hardtop: just some basic skills.

-And, thanks to the high-quality nature of the paint (both from Mopar and Chrysler), it will be almost impossible to tell that it’s not how the Jeep looked initially.
+And, thanks to the high-quality nature of the paint, it will be almost impossible to tell that it’s not how the Jeep looked initially.
 Join the conversation in the comments section and share your own thoughts with us.
 Do you have an older hardtop that’s in desperate need of a repaint?
 Do you have any successful experience with painting it?
-We’ll be happy to answer any questions you’ve got for us.
+I’ll be happy to answer any questions you’ve got for us.